Encryption: The debate around encryption

-Integrity protection of ciphertexts
+Integrity protection of Ciphertexts

 Encryption, by itself, can protect the confidentiality of messages, but other techniques are still needed to protect the integrity and authenticity of a message; for example, verification of a message authentication code (MAC) or a digital signature usually done by a hashing algorithm or a PGP signature.
 Authenticated encryption algorithms are designed to provide both encryption and integrity protection together.
 Standards for cryptographic software and hardware to perform encryption are widely available, but successfully using encryption to ensure security may be a challenging problem.
 A single error in system design or execution can allow successful attacks.
 Sometimes an adversary can obtain unencrypted information without directly undoing the encryption.
 See for example traffic analysis, TEMPEST, or Trojan horse.

 Integrity protection mechanisms such as MACs and digital signatures must be applied to the ciphertext when it is first created, typically on the same device used to compose the message, to protect a message end-to-end along its full transmission path; otherwise, any node between the sender and the encryption agent could potentially tamper with it.
 Encrypting at the time of creation is only secure if the encryption device itself has correct keys and has not been tampered with.
 If an endpoint device has been configured to trust a root certificate that an attacker controls, for example, then the attacker can both inspect and tamper with encrypted data by performing a man-in-the-middle attack anywhere along the message's path.
 The common practice of TLS interception by network operators represents a controlled and institutionally sanctioned form of such an attack, but countries have also attempted to employ such attacks as a form of control and censorship.

 Ciphertext length and padding

-Even when encryption correctly hides a message's content and it cannot be tampered with at rest or in transit, a message's length is a form of metadata that can still leak sensitive information about the message.
-For example, the well-known CRIME and BREACH attacks against HTTPS were side-channel attacks that relied on information leakage via the length of encrypted content.
-Traffic analysis is a broad class of techniques that often employs message lengths to infer sensitive implementation about traffic flows by aggregating information about a large number of messages.
+Even when encryption effectively conceals a message’s content and prevents tampering, the length of the ciphertext remains a form of metadata that can leak sensitive information.
+For instance, the well-known CRIME and BREACH attacks against HTTPS exploited information leakage through encrypted message length as a side-channel attack.
+Traffic analysis more broadly refers to techniques that use metadata—such as message size and timing—to infer information about communication patterns.

-Padding a message's payload before encrypting it can help obscure the cleartext's true length, at the cost of increasing the ciphertext's size and introducing or increasing bandwidth overhead.
-Messages may be padded randomly or deterministically, with each approach having different tradeoffs.
-Encrypting and padding messages to form padded uniform random blobs or PURBs is a practice guaranteeing that the cipher text leaks no metadata about its cleartext's content, and leaks asymptotically minimal $O(\log\log M)$ information via its length.
+Applying padding to a message before encryption can help obscure its true plaintext length, though this increases the ciphertext size and adds bandwidth overhead.
+Padding may be applied randomly or deterministically, each approach involving different trade-offs.
+Encrypting and padding data to produce padded uniform random blobs (PURBs) ensures that the ciphertext reveals no metadata about the plaintext’s structure, leaking only asymptotically minimal $O(\log\log M)$ information through its length.